Tractor Financing

 Frequently Asked Questions

-Should I take the dealer's 0% financing or negotiate a cash discount?
+Should I finance at 0% or pay cash and get a discount?

-How much down payment do I need for tractor financing?
+What down payment will I need for a tractor?

-Can I finance a used tractor, and how do terms differ from new equipment?
+Can I finance a used tractor from a private seller?

 Related